rekalogika/rekalogika.dev/docs/api-lite/05-mapping.md

 ### Lazy-Loading Collection Example

-API platform will turn the `reviews` property to the IRI of the collection:
+With the following example, API platform will turn the `reviews` property to the IRI of the collection:

 ```php
 use ApiPlatform\Core\Annotation\ApiProperty;